dushanka-dev/martial-arts-academy/README.md

 # Testing

 * W3C Validator

+    * Errors and Fixes

+        Index.html

-    * Validator showed error "The element a must not appear as a descendant of the button element." on line 28.
+        * Validator Error Message: "The element a must not appear as a descendant of the button element." on line 28.
 Fixed error by removing button tag and adding custom css to a tag to create button.

+        * Validator Error Message: Element hr not allowed as child of element h2 in this context.
+Fixed error by removing hr.
+Add span and display block to get the same result.

+        Classes.html

+        *